JinLabBioinfo/HiCorr/README.md

 ### DpnII/Mbol(beta version)

-DpnII/Mbol normalizes DpnII/Mbol digested Hi-C data.
+DpnII/Mbol corrects bias of DpnII/Mbol digested Hi-C data.
 This pipelines is able to process data form the very beginning, eg. .fastq files to the ultimately normalized files. <br/>

 The parameters for user to input are listed below. <br/>